since they relate only to food and drink and various washings, regulations for the body imposed until a time of reformation.

 (a) The sins of many.
 Why does Jesus bear the sins of many (Is.
 53:12), when his sacrifice was for all (Heb.
 7:27, 1 John 2:2)?
 Jesus paid for all but not all receive his grace.
 Many do; some don’t.
 All who come to the throne of grace shall get grace, but not all come.
 See the entry for Matt 20:28.

-(b) Without reference to sin.
+(d) Without reference to sin.
 All your sins – past, present and future – were dealt with once and for all at the cross and no further sacrifice for sin remains (Heb.
 9:26, 10:18).

 The Grace Commentary is a work in progress with new content added regularly.
 Sign up for occasional updates below.
-Got something to say?
+Got a suggestion?
 Please use the Feedback page.
 To report typos or broken links on this page, please use the comment form below.

 - Hebrews 9:21